-Wix and Squarespace are two of the most popular website builders that make it easy for creators to build a website.
+Wix vs Squarespace, which one is better for easy website building?
+These are the two of the most popular website builders that make it easy for creators to build a website.

 Both of these website builders have garnered massive attention, mainly because of one fact:

 They are easy-to-use, feature-rich powerful drag-and-drop website platforms.

 On the surface, Wix and Squarespace share a lot of similarities.
 However, they have some major differences between them that could make or break the deal for you.